 Prayer for Spiritual Wisdom

-3 We always thank God, the Father of our Lord Jesus Christ, when we pray for you, 4 since we heard of your faith in Christ Jesus and of the love that you have for all the saints, 5 because of the hope laid up for you in heaven.
-Of this you have heard before in the word of the truth, the gospel, 6 which has come to you, as indeed in the whole world it is bearing fruit and growing--as it also does among you, since the day you heard it and understood the grace of God in truth, 7 just as you learned it from Epaphras our beloved fellow servant.
-He is a faithful minister of Christ on your behalf 8 and has made known to us your love in the Spirit.
+3 We always thank God, the Father of our Lord Jesus Christ, when we pray for you, 4 because we have heard of your faith in Christ Jesus and of the love which you have for all the saints, 5 because of the hope laid up for you in heaven.
+Of this you have heard before in the word of the truth, the gospel 6 which has come to you, as indeed in the whole world it is bearing fruit and growing--so among yourselves, from the day you heard and understood the grace of God in truth, 7 as you learned it from Ep'aphras our beloved fellow servant.
+He is a faithful minister of Christ on our behalf 8 and has made known to us your love in the Spirit.

-9 And so, from the day we heard, we have not ceased to pray for you, asking that you may be filled with the knowledge of his will in all spiritual wisdom and understanding, 10 so as to walk in a manner worthy of the Lord, fully pleasing to him, bearing fruit in every good work and increasing in the knowledge of God.
+9 And so, from the day we heard of it, we have not ceased to pray for you, asking that you may be filled with the knowledge of his will in all spiritual wisdom and understanding, 10 to lead a life worthy of the Lord, fully pleasing to him, bearing fruit in every good work and increasing in the knowledge of God.
 11 May you be strengthened with all power, according to his glorious might, for all endurance and patience with joy,

-12 giving thanks to the Father, who has qualified you to share in the inheritance of the saints in light.
-13 He has delivered us from the domain of darkness and transferred us to the kingdom of his beloved Son,
+12 giving thanks to the Father, who has qualified us to share in the inheritance of the saints in light.
+13 He has delivered us from the dominion of darkness and transferred us to the kingdom of his beloved Son,

 Reconciliation through Christ's Death

 14 in whom we have redemption, the forgiveness of sins.
-15 He is the image of the invisible God, the firstborn of all creation.
-16 For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities--all things were created through him and for him.
-17 And he is before all things, and in him all things hold together.
-18 And he is the head of the body, the church.
-He is the beginning, the firstborn from the dead, that in everything he might be preeminent.
-19 For in him all the fullness of God was pleased to dwell, 20 and through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of his cross.
+15 He is the image of the invisible God, the first-born of all creation; 16 for in him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or principalities or authorities--all things were created through him and for him.
+17 He is before all things, and in him all things hold together.
+18 He is the head of the body, the church; he is the beginning, the first-born from the dead, that in everything he might be pre-eminent.
+19 For in him all the fulness of God was pleased to dwell, 20 and through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of his cross.

 Paul's Ministry to the Church

-21 And you, who once were alienated and hostile in mind, doing evil deeds, 22 he has now reconciled in his body of flesh by his death, in order to present you holy and blameless and above reproach before him, 23 if indeed you continue in the faith, stable and steadfast, not shifting from the hope of the gospel that you heard, which has been proclaimed in all creation under heaven, and of which I, Paul, became a minister.
-24 Now I rejoice in my sufferings for your sake, and in my flesh I am filling up what is lacking in Christ's afflictions for the sake of his body, that is, the church, 25 of which I became a minister according to the stewardship from God that was given to me for you, to make the word of God fully known, 26 the mystery hidden for ages and generations but now revealed to his saints.
+21 And you, who once were estranged and hostile in mind, doing evil deeds, 22 he has now reconciled in his body of flesh by his death, in order to present you holy and blameless and irreproachable before him, 23 provided that you continue in the faith, stable and steadfast, not shifting from the hope of the gospel which you heard, which has been preached to every creature under heaven, and of which I, Paul, became a minister.
+24 Now I rejoice in my sufferings for your sake, and in my flesh I complete what is lacking in Christ's afflictions for the sake of his body, that is, the church, 25 of which I became a minister according to the divine office which was given to me for you, to make the word of God fully known, 26 the mystery hidden for ages and generations but now made manifest to his saints.
 27 To them God chose to make known how great among the Gentiles are the riches of the glory of this mystery, which is Christ in you, the hope of glory.
-28 Him we proclaim, warning everyone and teaching everyone with all wisdom, that we may present everyone mature in Christ.
-29 For this I toil, struggling with all his energy that he powerfully works within me.
+28 Him we proclaim, warning every man and teaching every man in all wisdom, that we may present every man mature in Christ.
+29 For this I toil, striving with all the energy which he mightily inspires within me.